 Chambers has adopted the title “Composer-creative” to encompass her many extra-musical endeavors.
-In her book, The Era of Mixed Feelings, she has used her skills as a writer to encourage young people and vocalize her passion for social justice.
-Through her online magazine, Majesty Mag, she has used her photography to highlight the beauty of women of color and bring multitudes of communities together.
-Through her podcast, The I Am Loved Podcast, she has advocated self-healing and growth for women who have experienced heartbreak.
-Her latest venture, Sweets by Jocelyn, revives traditional family recipes for the modern world.
-In everything she pursues, Chambers intends to show her love for people and her dedication to their representation.
-She is determined to shake up the Hollywood film industry, and ensure it reflects the diversity of the world we live in, so she, and other creatives of color, do not feel alone.
+In the Society of Composers and Lyricists' quarterly publication "The Score," Chambers' article "#ScoringSoWhite" breaks down the unacceptable lack of representation in film scoring, and highlights many diverse composers to uplift and hire.
+In her book, The Era of Mixed Feelings, she encourages young people to see themselves as invaluable members of society.
+Through her online magazine, Majesty Mag, she uses photography to highlight the beauty of women of color.
+Through her podcast, The I Am Loved Podcast, she advocates self-healing and growth for those who have experienced heartbreak.
+In every pursuit, Chambers shows her love for people and her dedication to their representation.
+She is determined to reform the film industry until she and other creatives of color experience diversity as normalcy, and not abnormality.